How to Study for the SAT: How I Gained 250+ Points January 5, 2022

 When I first started studying for the SAT, I felt lost.
 I didn’t know what books I should be purchasing, which practice tests I should taking, or how much I should be studying.
 I thought it would be helpful for me (a high school Junior) to document my SAT studying techniques—even if it will only be helpful for my sister, who will be taking the SAT in the next couple of years (as long as it is still a relevant metric).
 By no means am I saying my method will work for you or that it is the best way to study for the SAT, but it could be of use to some, since it helped me gain 250+ points from my first practice test in August 2021 (85th percentile) to the December 2021 SAT (99th percentile).
 I don’t say this to gloat, but to add credibility to this approach.

-In my mind, there are three layers to studying for the SAT.
-If you want to score above 1500, you’ll need to get to layer 3, since your margin of error is slim.
+In my mind, there are three stages to studying for the SAT.
+If you want to score above 1500, you’ll need to get to stage 3, since your margin of error is slim.

 Of note, it’s notoriously difficult to improve the Evidence-Based Reading section.
 You really just need to read actual books to do well, though the methodology described below can help—just to a lesser extent than the other three sections.
 I rekindled my love for reading1 during “lockdown” in 2020, so the Evidence-Based Reading started out as my strongest section; however, it turned out to be my weakest section on my December 2021 SAT, since my score in that section improved the least.